Sharing information about your disability

 At the interview

-You may prefer to wait until you are at the interview to discuss your disability face to face, in particular if the application process did not allow you the time or space to ensure employers can get an accurate understanding of your disability or condition.
-However, be prepared that this may come as a surprise to the employer, so in general, this is not considered to be the best time, in most cases.
+You may prefer to wait until you are at the interview to discuss your disability face-to-face, in particular if the application process did not allow you the time or space to ensure employers can get an accurate understanding of your disability or condition.

 When a job offer has been made

-How should I share information about my disability or health condition?
+How do I talk to employers about my disability